colehaus/colex/content/posts/sensitivity-analysis-of-givewell-cea/main.md

 I also did a [variance-based sensitivity analysis](https://en.wikipedia.org/wiki/Variance-based_sensitivity_analysis) with Sobol indices.
 Those plots follow.

-The variable order in each plot is from the input parameter with the highest $\delta_i$ sensitivity to the input parameter with the lowest $delti_i$ sensitivity.
+The variable order in each plot is from the input parameter with the highest $\delta_i$ sensitivity to the input parameter with the lowest $\delta_i$ sensitivity.
 That makes it straightforward to compare the ordering of sensitivities according to the delta moment-independent method and according to the Sobol method.
-We see that there is broad---but not perfect---agreement between the different methods.
+We see that there is broad---but not perfect---agreement between the methods.

 <figure class="natural-fig">
 ![Sobol sensitivities for each input parameter in the GiveDirectly cost-effectiveness calculation](/images/givewell-analysis/sensitivity-big-GiveDirectly-s1.png)